BiancaTaisePommerening/Bike_Sharing/README.md

 ![third_storypage](./Images/third_storypage.png)

-- Popular Startind and Ending Points
+- Popular Starting and Ending Points
-    - The most popular starting points are concentrated on the same part on Manhattan, which might be due to the amount of public transportation in the area.
+    - The most popular starting points are concentrated on the same part of Manhattan, which might be due to the amount of public transportation in the area.
 Another factor that could be contributing is that the area might be touristy.
     - Top ending stations are located in the same area.

-- Avg.
-Trip Duration Chart:
+- Average Trip Duration Chart:
-    - After analyzing the birthdates of the renters, it could be seen that there was a significant amount of renters age 80+ till 132.
-They were most likely typos on the dataset, where for example instead of typing 1990, it was typed 1890, so it was decided that the data would be filtered to show results for renters up to 80 years old and that there was still enough data left for a proper analyses.
+    - After analyzing the birthdates of the renters, it could be seen that there was a significant number of renters age 80 to 132.
+They were most likely typos on the dataset, where for example instead of typing 1990, it was typed 1890, so it was decided that the data would be filtered to show results for renters up to 80 years old and that there was still enough data left for a proper analysis.
     - To improve the readability of the chart, birth dates were converted to display the ages instead.
-    - The peak on the age of 78 might have been due to a bike that was lost/stollen, therefore why the avg. trip duration was so long.
+    - The peak at the age of 78 might have been due to a bike that was lost/stolen, therefore why the average trip duration was so long.
     - Customers under the age of 24 were the ones with the longest average trip duration.

 ### Analysis Based on Gender